SumeetKumarMulay/simple_kanban/README.md

 # simple_kanban

 This is a simple kanban app.
 It is build using Flutter and Bloc for state management.
 The List automatically sorts itself base on priority.
 The application currently works on android and iOS with a web version and table version coming soon.

 ## Getting Started

 to run the project

 ```
+flutter pub get

 flutter run

 or